hdi-umd/SequenceSummary/coreflow/README.md

 ## Input

-Input has the folloing paramters
+Input has the following paramters

 file: The file containing events in table format